 Striving for Health Equity

 Chronic diseases are a significant problem in the US.
 Physicians care for many patients who struggle to cope with the burden of managing chronic diseases like diabetes, in addition to social, language, and economic barriers.
 CMS has identified areas of disparities between subgroups of Medicare beneficiaries (e.g., racial and ethnic groups) in health outcomes, utilization, and spending.
 The US Wound & Podiatry Registries can help you understand whether your practice is caring for patients likely to live in an area where disparities exist.
-Using our Registry to screen for social determinants of health is another Improvement Activity that counts toward your MIPS score.
+Using our Registry to screen for social determinants of health is another example of an Improvement Activity.

 The US Wound Registry is listed on the National Institute of Health (NIH) Clinical Trials website.